- Email: Joe.Salazar@lewisbrisbois.com

-Joe Salazar is a partner in the Sacramento office of Lewis Brisbois and a member of the Energy & Environmental Practice.
+Joe Salazar is the administrative partner in the Sacramento office of Lewis Brisbois and a member of the Energy & Environmental Practice.
 He represents a broad range of public and private sector entities relating to environmental contamination, remediation and redevelopment.
-Mr. Salazar spent the first ten years of his practice defending auto and general personal injury claims.
-He continues to take personal injury cases to trial, over twenty verdicts on State and Federal court.
-Mr. Salazar has special expertise in defending and prosecuting matters involving:
+With over twenty-five verdicts in State and Federal courts, Joe has a wealth of practical experience in defending and prosecuting matters involving:

-- Environmental Law (Including water rights adjunctions, contaminated soils and groundwater sites, CERCLA, RCRA, Clean Water Act, CEQA, Endangered Species Act)
+- Environmental Matters (including water rights adjudications, contaminated soils and groundwater sites, CERCLA, RCRA, Clean Water Act, CEQA, Endangered Species Act)

 - Public Entity litigation - Inverse Condemnation/Eminent Domain and Environmental Cleanup cost recovery actions

 - Crop damage litigation

 - Home Owners Association litigation (Davis-Stirling Common Interest Development Act)

 Joe has over 24 years of courtroom experience with multiple jury and bench verdicts in State and Federal Court.
 He has handled numerous environmental lawsuits from groundwater rights adjudications to multi-party, comingled plume trials.
 His practical knowledge in geology, hydrogeology and contaminant chemistry allows him to work with scientific personnel to quickly understand the technical challenges that these cases present.
 A trial lawyer at heart, he often parachutes into other cases to first chair the trial work and has a special knack in converting complex issues into compelling and understandable presentations.
 Recently, he defensed a personal injury trial after the Plaintiff only got as far as his opening statement to the jury.
 See Quigley v.
 Garden Valley Fire Protection District (2017) cited below.